-Undergraduate degree programme Materials Engineering with Industrial Experience MEng J200:
+Undergraduate degree programme Materials Science and Engineering with Industrial Experience MEng J200:

 Materials scientists are at the forefront of new technology, pushing forward the boundaries of science and engineering with designers and engineers of every discipline.
 Research and development produce new materials to meet the demands of modern technology.
 For instance, metals grown from single crystals for advanced engines are making air travel safer.
 More durable plastic and glass components for mobile 'phones, make them thinner and lighter.
 Team GB won 7 out of 10 golds in cycling at the 2012 Olympics using bicycles made from advanced carbon fibre materials.

 Our School and the Interdisciplinary Research Centre in Materials Processing together make up the largest centre for materials research in the UK.
 We work on a diverse range of projects in the aerospace, automotive, biomedical, sport and sustainable development fields.
 Join us, and become part of an academic elite designing a safer, more sustainable and brighter future!